Code-Institute-Submissions/StreamOneProjectKH/README.md

     - We use **npm** to help manage some of the dependencies in our application
 - [bower](https://bower.io/)
     - **Bower** is used to manage the installation of our libraries and frameworks

+## Testing

+### Javascript
+Manual javascript testing was done throughout this project.
+The main pieces of javascript used included the AngularJS used for the routing of the views and the form for the newsletter page.

+For the characters javascript code, I took a lot of my previous work in games development into this piece, by creating a constructor for my characters.
+- Created a constructor called ```character()```
+- Each character was then instantiated from the constructor
+	- ```var sora = new character()```
+	- inside the parentheses are the objects values which are described in the constructor
+- From there, in the HTML, depending on which is chosen from the dropdown, calls a different if statement
+	- in this statement I change set divs with the object and their values

+Initial implementation ran smoothly with the only issue being with using javascript to inject an image into a div.
+It is also hard when you want an object to hold an image as a value.
+Through the use of [W3 Schools](https://www.w3schools.com/) and [Stack Overflow](https://stackoverflow.com/) I learnt to create a var as a new Image.
+Once creating the image I had to then resize based on the size of the screen.
+With some manual testing the final process for this is as follows:
+- Create functions which take the source, width and height of an image
+- Create a variable in this function which creates a var as a new Image to hold the image data
+- Whichever image is fed into the function, that id is now that image
+- In my if statements, depending on the character I call the line with the specified parameters ```portrait("img/Sora.png", 320, 600);```
+	- This line is actually embedded within another if statement which checks the screen size and I alter the width and height of the image accordingly

+#### Maintained Issues
+Through testing of the website, there are a couple of issues that still persist, but are not a detriment to the overall experience of the website.

+- With the characters view, it has been difficult to change the div size with the data that is being injected into the id's depending on the screen size
+	- This has led to parts of the page with blank space where there is a slightly larger div than needed, but when making it smaller, messes with the layout of the content

 ## Contributing